Generating Lineage Diagrams

 The entities shown in a lineage picture are determined by the service where the metadata came from.
 The lineage for data assets includes other data assets and the operations that relate them; lineage for query and compute operations include existing data assets used as inputs or outputs.

 For more about how to use the lineage view to show more information, see Exploring Lineage Diagrams.

 The contents of a lineage diagram are determined by what metadata is extracted from services.
 If an object doesn't exist when the extraction occurs, it will not be reflected in the lineage diagram.

 Navigator runs the linking process runs after each extractor completes processing an extraction.
-The linking process can also take minutes or hours, depending on the volume of data being processed and resources available.
+The linking process can also take minutes or hours, depending on the volume of data being processed.

 Deleted data assets

 Each metadata extraction from a service is a snapshot of the objects managed by that service at a given time.
 If one extraction includes a reference to a specific table and the following extraction does not, Navigator Metadata Server flags the entity for that table as deleted.
 These relations are hidden in lineage diagrams.
 You can show them again by enabling the Deleted Entities in the lineage view options.
 The deleted entities are indicated with a line through their name.